alexandroprado/caf-samples/dt-to-labs.md

 [**Azure DevTest Labs**](https://azure.microsoft.com/services/devtest-lab/) | Quickly provision development and test environments<br/><br/> Minimize waste with quotas and policies<br/><br/> Set automated shutdowns to minimize costs <br/><br/>Build Windows and Linux environments

 > [NOTE]:
 > This article focuses on using the Azure DevTest Labs service, to move an on-premises DevTest environment to Azure.
-Read how Contoso moved [DevTest to Azure using IaaS](./dt-to-labs.md) using Azure Migrate.
+Read how Contoso moved [DevTest to Azure using IaaS](./dt-to-labs.md) with Azure Migrate.

 ## Business drivers